libremfg/rhize-docs/content/reference/observability-metrics.md

 ---

 Rhize uses [Prometheus](https://prometheus.io/docs/introduction/overview/) to monitor metrics from many of its [microservices]({{< relref "/reference/service-config" >}}).
-For the Kubernetes cluster, Rhize runs the Prometheus operator and monitors the accumalated metrics in Grafana dashboards.
+For the Kubernetes cluster, Rhize runs the Prometheus operator and monitors the accumulated metrics in Grafana dashboards.
 Monitoring occurs granularly, on the levels of cluster, pod, and container.